BeyondMicroControl/AsciiCAD/decisions.md

 **Decision**
 Even if very handy, do not consider merging this codebase in one file, reasons listed in consequences.
-Only if indentify and test a light-weight package manager within GitHub or associated with GitHub, offered as a web service, we would review this decision.
+We'd only reconsider after successfully indentifying and validating a candidate package manager.
+Preferably offered within the GitHub web environment.

 **Alternatives Considered**
 What other options did we evaluate?
-- Option A: Include a package manager that compiles all dependencies into one file: rejected because unhandy for the user, and hard to offer multi-platform versions of a package managerr
+- Include a package manager that compiles all dependencies into one file: rejected because unhandy for the user, and hard to offer multi-platform versions.
-- Option B:

 **Consequences**
-- **Benefits:** Keep vibe coding less costly when separating codebase in different files.
+- **Benefits:** Keep vibe coding low cost by separating codebase logically into multiple files.
-- **Trade-offs:** Less friendly for users as the consumers of this app need to keep all dependencies in a directory structure.
+- **Trade-offs:** Less friendly for  consumers of this app, need to keep all dependencies in a directory structure.
 - **Risks:** Less attractive for end users.

 **Status**